pascalinelaure/ResourceDescription/README.md

  <p> ResourceDescription is a web application for participatory description of resources
 that should cooperate for information retrieval, filtering, recommendation, sharing, exchange and alerts.
 Resources are organised by categories and sub-categories.
-Users create resources that can be judged, commented or annotated (publicly or among one or seeveral groups).
+Users create resources that can be judged, commented or annotated (publicly or among one or several groups).
  </p>

  <p>